Texture Packing: Auto, Fixed, and Ordered Grid Atlas Optimization

 - Fixed Size Checkbox: Forces the output texture to match these dimensions exactly.

-- Platform Constraints: Meet the requirements of game engines or rendering frameworks that expect specific texture sizes.
+- Platform constraints: some game engines or rendering frameworks expect specific texture sizes.

 Advanced Packing Algorithms

-When Auto Pack is enabled, an additional optimization layer uses binary search to iteratively find the most compact square dimensions before applying the Guillotine algorithm, ensuring the final texture atlas is as small as possible.
+With Auto Pack enabled, a binary search layer iterates to find the most compact square dimensions before applying the Guillotine algorithm.

 Best Practices for Texture Packing